Link Building: The Operations Guide for SEO Teams and Agencies

 What Role Does PageRank Still Play?

 Two pages can have identical referring domain counts and rank in opposite halves of the SERP.
 The difference is usually relevance reweighting.
 Google's E-E-A-T framework (Experience, Expertise, Authoritativeness, Trustworthiness) was made operational through the 2023 helpful content updates and applies double-strength in YMYL niches.
-A link from a same-niche specialist (one of our niche-relevant backlinks) outperforms a link from a same-DR generic source by 2.5 to 4x on ranking lift.
+A link from a same-niche specialist (one of our niche-relevant placements) outperforms a link from a same-DR generic source on ranking lift.
+The relevance signal is the load-bearing factor; raw DR is a coarse proxy that loses to topical fit every time.

 The rel attribute is the other under-discussed signal.
 A link with dofollow attribution passes PageRank in full.
 A nofollow link, since Google's 2020 update, is treated as a hint the crawler may or may not weight.